youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 The song sputters to an end, arpeggios on B and G chords slowing to a halt.
 The story closes just as it began: in silence.

 “He was bored and tired of my laments.”
 A sigh.
-I watched Jesus’s eyes glaze over, staring at a pathetic sight that lay before him.
-I’m not Heidgen, but I still replied, “Well, I should be laughing now…”
+I watched Jesus’s eyes glaze over, staring at the pathetic sight that lay before him.
+I gazed back, and said, “Well, I should be laughing now…”

 <p style="text-align: center; font-weight: 500">•</p>